Samsung Galaxy Tab 7.7

-The Samsung Galaxy Tab 7.7 it was a tablet computer of a series of Android-based tablet computer produced by Samsung, introduced on 1 September 2011 at IFA in Berlin.
+The Samsung Galaxy Tab 7.7 is a mini tablet computer of a series of Android-based tablet computer produced by Samsung, introduced on 1 September 2011 at IFA in Berlin.
 Related models are the Galaxy Tab 7.0 Plus, Samsung Galaxy Tab 2 7.0, and Samsung Galaxy Tab 3 7.0.

 It belongs to the second generation of the Samsung Galaxy Tab series, which consists of two 10.1" models, an 8.9", a 7.0" and a 7.7" model.
 The 7.7 is the thinnest tablet Samsung has made in the 7" range.

 History

 The Galaxy Tab 7.7 has been shown to the public in September 2011 at the IFA in Berlin.
 It is, together with its cheaper sibling Galaxy Tab 7.0 Plus, the direct successor of the original Galaxy Tab.

 On 4 January 2012, Samsung announced in Singapore the launch for February 2012 at a price of S$898 (US$695).

 The Galaxy Tab 7.7 Wi-Fi was on sale in Australia on 13 January 2012, with prices approximately A$550.
 The release was not advertised and only a few stores have stock.

 After Apple had secured another injunction against Samsung tablet computers in Germany, Samsung had to pull the Tab 7.7 from their booth including everything related like posters only one day after the first presentation.